 Fig. 13.
-Relationship between ultimate load and lapping length as percentage of beam depth
+Relationship between ultimate load and lap length to beam depth ratio

 Increasing the web bolts of the lap splice did not reveal a clear effect on the ultimate load of tested specimens, as can be seen for specimens B300-1 and B300-2 where their web bolts were increased in comparison with specimens A300 and B300-3, respectively.
-However, adding bolts to connect the upper and lower flanges of lap splice led to a significant increase in the ultimate load as can be seen for specimens B300-2 and B300-3 where their ultimate loads increased by 51.6% and 49%, respectively, in comparison with specimens B300-1 and A300 in which web bolts are used only to connect the lap splice.
+However, adding bolts to connect the upper and lower flanges of lap splice led to a significant increase in the ultimate load as can be seen for specimens B300-2 and B300-3, where their ultimate loads increased by 51.6% and 49%, respectively, in comparison with specimens B300-1 and A300 in which web bolts are used only to connect the lap splice.